How to do Janu Sirsasana, Head Beyond the Knee Pose – stretching, seated yoga posture.

 Janu Sirsasana – Head Beyond the Knee Pose tones the liver, spleen and kidneys.
 Rather than aiming the head to the knee, creating a rounding of the back, aim to close the gap first between navel and thigh, then chest and thigh, and finally bringing the forehead to the shin.

-Hatha yoga in Milton Keynes with Yoga Lily.
+Yoga classes in Milton Keynes with Yoga Lily.

 2. Extend through the left heel.
 On an inhalation, raise the arms over the head (2a).
 Rotate from the lower abdomen to turn your torso toward the left and lined up your breastbone with the left thighbone.
 Keeping the spine long, exhale as you fold the upper body forward and grasp the left foot with both hands (2b).